-Do a DELETE request.
-Very like the .get() method.
+params are dumped to json and put in the body of the request.
 Content-Type is set to application/json.

-do_request (req, status, expect_errors)
+do_request (req, status=None, expect_errors=None)

-Executes the given request (req), with the expected status.
-Generally .get() and .post() are used instead.
+Executes the given webob Request (req), with the expected status.
+Generally get () and post () are used instead.